k-candidate/docker-static-curl/README.md

 # docker-static-curl

-A minimal Docker image containing only a statically compiled curl binary.
+A Distroless image containing only a statically compiled curl binary.

-## Features
-- Based on scratch image
-- Contains only statically compiled curl binary
-- Minimal image size

 ## Build